-In an SSPAN, multicast routing uses either the short broadcast address or the 64-bit broadcast address depending on the addressing mode used in the SL2R mesh.
-Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

-In a TMCTP, multicast routing uses the 64-bit broadcast address.
-Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

-When multicast routing is handled at the L2R sublayer, L2R-MC-DATA.requestThe Mesh Address Mode field of the L2R Routing IE is set depending on the addressing mode in use in the L2R mesh.
+When multicast routing is handled at the L2R sublayer in a regular mesh (i.e. not in an SSPAN nor a TMCTP), if a frame is to be sent to a multicast group as indicated by a destination address within the range 0xff00 – 0xfffd, the next higher layer requests data routing with the L2R-MC-DATA.request.
+The Mesh Address Mode field of the L2R Routing IE is set depending on the addressing mode in use in the L2R mesh.
 The Source Address Present and Destination Address Present fields are set to 1.
 The Destination Address Mode field is set to 0.
 The Mesh Root Data, DCat, Source Routing, L2R Retransmission, Delay Critical, Guaranteed Transmission and E2E AR fields are set to 0.
 The RvS Prohibited field is set to 1.
-The MAC AR Management field is set to 00. if the original source of the multicast frame is a device other than the mesh root, the frame is first routed to the mesh root through US routing with the multicast address as the DA in the L2R Routing IE. If the original source is the mesh root or when the mesh root receives a multicast frame, it forwards the frame DS with the broadcast address as the NHA.
-L2R-MC-DATA.indicationFrom then on, a device receiving the frame forwards it only if it has a DS route to at least one member of the multicast group as indicated by the multicast address found in the list of reachable destinations of at least one neighbor, and the NHA is always set to the broadcast address.
-If a receiving device is a member of the multicast group, the frame is delivered to the next higher layerL2R-MC-DATA.indication.
+The MAC AR Management field is set to 00.
+If the original source of the multicast frame is a device other than the mesh root, the frame is first routed to the mesh root through US routing with the multicast address as the DA in the L2R Routing IE. If the original source is the mesh root or when the mesh root receives a multicast frame, it forwards the frame DS with the broadcast address as the NHA.
+If the mesh root is also a member of the multicast group, its L2R sublayer delivers a copy of the frame to the next higher layer with the L2R-MC-DATA.indication.

+From then on, a device receiving the frame forwards it only if it has a DS route to at least one member of the multicast group as indicated by the multicast address found in the list of reachable multicast groups of at least one neighbor, and the NHA is always set to the broadcast address.
+If a receiving device is a member of the multicast group, the frame is delivered to the next higher layer with the L2R-MC-DATA.indication.
 If the member of the multicast group also has other members among its descendants, the frame is duplicated and forwarded.

 When a device receives a multicast frame for the first time, it records the LSN and the SA.
 If it receives another frame with the same LSN and SA, the frame should be dropped.
 This record is deleted after l2rSnSaRecordTimeout.
 Figure 31 illustrates the processing of a multicast data frame by the original source; Figure 32 illustrates the processing of a multicast data frame by an intermediate hop.

+In an SSPAN, multicast routing uses either the short broadcast address or the 64-bit broadcast address depending on the addressing mode used in the SL2R mesh.
+Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

+In a TMCTP, multicast routing uses the 64-bit broadcast address.
+Multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.

 In an SSPAN, a TMCTP or if L2R Multicast is FALSE in the MT, multicast frames are treated as broadcast frames and are filtered by the next higher layer.
 The source device of a multicast frame sets the Destination Address field of the L2R Routing IE to the multicast address and the Destination Address field of the MHR to the broadcast address.
 The fields of the Descriptor field are set as described above when L2R multicast is used.
 When a device receives the multicast frame, the L2R sublayer delivers a copy of the received frame to the next higher layer with the L2R-MC-DATA.indication primitive, and the device rebroadcasts the frame at the MAC sublayer.